GoodnessJames/AirBnB_clone_v3/README.md

-Project Title: AirBnB clone - RESTful Ai
+# AirBnB clone - RESTful API

-# AirBnB Clone v3
+# AirBnB Clone Version 3

 ## Introduction
 This project is a continuation of the AirBnB Clone (version 2), focusing on [insert specific improvements or contributions].